sergioagomes/Clojure-Studies/logs/Docs/Clojure-Alura.md

       (pprint elmts)))
 ```
 So here I create an empty queue and using conj add two elements,and then print them afterwards, and we can use some operations like: conj, peek, pop...

+### Atoms

+Atoms provide a way to manage shared, synchronous, independent state.
+They are a reference type like refs and vars.
+You create an atom with atom, and can access its state with deref/@.
+Like refs and agents, atoms support validators.
+To change the value of an atom, you can use swap!.
+A lower-level compare-and-set! is also provided.
+Changes to atoms are always free of race condition.     ([clojure-docs](https://clojure.org/reference/atoms))